mattduffield/frontendcreator/docs/release-notes/1.0.0x/readme.md

 ## 1.0.0.x Versions

+### 1.0.0.7-beta
+- Added ability to commit to GitHub
+- Added ability to commit to Bitbucket
+- Added ability to provide your own commit comment
+- GitHub/Bitbucket repo is created using the same name as your project
+- Added ability to select default source control repository (GitHub or Bitbucket)
+- Added ability to choose what protocol to use (HTTP or HTTPS) when previewing your app
+- Added ability to choose how you wish to navigate between files (Auto-save or Prompt)
+- Fixed issue when selecting an already opened tab from the tree to highlight it properly
+- Fixed issue when multiple tabs were open they always reflected the name of the currently opened record

 ### 1.0.0.6-beta
 - Added ability to clone projects from Market Place
 - Added ability to export file(s) from Market Place